Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Serbia with the Serbian dinar.

 The Serbian dinar (RSD) is the official currency of Serbia, a country located in the Balkans.
 Here are a few things to know about the Serbian dinar:

-For card purchases if offered a choice of currencies always select to Pay in Serbian dinar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Serbian dinar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 Diverse, welcoming and a hell of a lot of fun – everything you never heard about Serbia is true.
 Best of all, this landlocked country in the heart of the Balkans is still delightfully off the tourist trail.
 While the feisty Serbian spirit is embodied in Belgrade’s world-class nightlife and Novi Sad’s epic EXIT festival, look beyond these historic metropolises and you’ll discover a crucible of cultures and unsullied outdoors ripe for exploration.